cybersader/awesome-cybersader/📁 06 - Cybersader Arsenal/THE PERSONAL CYBER RESILIENCE GUIDE/THE PERSONAL CYBER RESILIENCE GUIDE.md

 - ConvenantEyes on every device
 - Family settings on devices with internet
 - Go for agent-based so roaming can work

+# Misc

+- Apologetics and debates
+- Turn off AutoRuns
+- SysInternals
+- System Monitor and HWINFO
+- Basic Apps that everyone should download
+	- Know when you're running out of space
+- Protect Wifi
+- Phone alternative
+- Ignore data broker deletion services
+- Home lab if you're IT
+- Backup power
+- Credit freeze
+- Doxxing resilience
+- Be careful with AI
+- Use a different browser
+- TOS and privacy notices
+- Digital archiving and digitizing
+- Fireproof storage
+- Manufacturers and locations
+- Children games
+- Children downloads
+- When there's eyes on it it gets exploited soon enough
+- Use Peakday or a trusted app for feminine